-I will list the most famous ones.
+I will list the 3 islands I visited recently.

 Brac is the closest island to Split and an integral part of Split's tourist offer.
 Located just 45 minutes of ferry ride from Split, it's a great destination for a day visit or longer.

 Brac features an interesting history.
-The first inhabitants arrived at the island in Roman age or before.
+The first inhabitants arrived at the island in the Roman age or before.
 In the early Middle Ages Brac was a shelter for residents of the Split who fled from the barbarian navies.

 If you are a biker, you will find Brac even more valuable.
 The entire island is covered by cycling trails.

 The island located in north Dalmatia is famous among locals for its cheese and lamb meat.
 But even more important, Pag features lots of tourist attractions.
 Nature on the island is perfectly preserved.
 I enjoyed fabulous views while I was driving over the island.